MayoMary/Data-Representation-Project/README.md

 ** B. Third Party API **
   1. Linking a third parry API.
 I have chosen to link to ebay https://any-api.com/ebay_com/buy_browse/docs/API_Description

+  Requirement to run the file.
+  In command prompt, Type python ThirdPartyAPI.py.
+  T

+  3. Allowing user to view the information. he output of the data from ebay is intended to be stored in the newly created file titled handbagreport.
+  For specific requests, then see file : ThirdPartyAPIReport.py which is reuqesting information for one type of bad - Gucci.